-Flag Valid Options Default Description log_dir string The directory to store Master log files.
+Flag Valid Options Default Description fs_data_dirs, but not a sub-directory of a data directory. log_dir string /tmp The directory to store Master log files.

 For the complete list of flags for masters, see the Kudu Master Configuration Reference.

 Configuring Tablet Servers